polterguy/magic/README.md

 to create unit tests generically, by inheriting from intelligent base classes, giving all your controllers unit tests _"magically out of the box"_ for your CRUD operations, almost without having to create code.

+## .NET Core CLI Template

+This repository also includes a .NET Core CLI template which can be installed by:

+* Download and unzip the latest version
+* Open a terminal in the parent folder of the repo
+  * i.e. one level above the root of the repo
+  * if you unzipped to `~/code/magic`, then open the terminal at `~/code/`
+* Run the following command: `dotnet new --install magic`

+This will install the contents of this repo as a template, which you can use alongside the .NET Core CLI in the following manner:

+`dotnet new magic --help`

+This will show the list of command line switches which are available, along with descriptions and their default values.
+Creating a new instance of the magic code base is as simple as issuing the following command:

+`dotnet new magic --name foo`

+After the scaffolding process completes, you will find a copy of the code base in the `./foo/` folder.
+The `--name` switch will take care of full namespace replacement, and the optional switches will have their default values supplied.
+As an example of how to override them, here is the same command but with some of the optional switches provided:

+`dotnet new magic --name PodCast -acn "Jamie Taylor" -ace "jamie@gaprogman.com" -acu "https://dotnetcore.show"`

 ## Technology

 Magic supports MySQL, MSSQL and SQLIte out of the box, but adding support for your own relational database type, can be done with three lines